 Every morning starts out relatively the same for me: achy joints, jumping heart rates, nausea, low blood sugars- the list goes on.
 Then there are those other mornings, the ones that feel like death is upon you.
 I am sure you know what I am talking about.
 On days like that I have trouble being grateful for anything, and it’s so easy to throw myself a pity party.

 After I had everything happen in 2014, I felt I had nothing to be thankful for.
 I wanted to be dead and not suffering anymore, but thankfully that was not God’s plan for my life.
 During this period where I felt broken and hopeless my psychologist gave me a challenge: to find three things everyday that I was grateful for.
 This was not going to be an easy task and I became determined to not find anything to be grateful for.
 During this time period (which was about 6 months) the exact opposite started happening.
-I started being grateful for the sun shining through the trees, that I could stand up while I brushed my teeth, for the rain our garden needed, that I had a supportive family, for the adorable dog I had to keep me company, and especially that I had Jared, my boyfriend at the time, who was staying by my side when I wanted to end our relationship and be just friends.
+I started being grateful for the sun shining through the trees, that I could stand up while I brushed my teeth, for the rain our garden needed, that I had a supportive family, for the adorable dog I had to keep me company, and especially that I had Jared, my boyfriend at the time, (spoiler we got married) who was staying by my side when I wanted to end our relationship and be just friends.
 Everyday I would write down seemingly meaningless gratitudes that eventually started slowly turning my perspective around and becoming meaningful.

 Now it is apart of my daily routine.